SoMuchForSubtlety/f1viewer/README.md

 ### Any other Linux distribution
 * Download the binary [directly](https://github.com/SoMuchForSubtlety/f1viewer/releases/latest)
 * Or install it with [Homebrew](https://docs.brew.sh/Homebrew-on-Linux) as described in the [macOS](#macOS) section.

+## Login
+Login via email and password is currently broken dues to anti-bot measures from F1TV.
+Follow [these steps](https://github.com/SoMuchForSubtlety/f1viewer/wiki/Getting-your-subscription-token) to log in with your subscription token.

 ## FAQ
 #### why is there a login, what credentials should I use